mjczone/MJCZone.DapperMatic/README.md

 ### Extending an existing Provider Factory

 You may want to use a library that wraps an existing `IDbConnection` (e.g., ProfiledDbConnection with MiniProfiler).
-In that case, you can simply extend a built-in factory and register your new factory implementation with DapperMatic.
+In that case, you can simply extend a built-in factory and register your new factory implementation with MJCZone.DapperMatic.

 Your factory class would like like this.